• Art magazine

 Art has existed since humanity.
 In the course of history, people have always created and recognized art.

-It was and will always be an inseparable part of human life, regardless of ethnicity, political beliefs or cultural background.
+It will always be an inseparable part of human life, regardless of ethnicity, political beliefs or cultural background.
 This manifested itself in the earliest days of humanity in various forms of expression such as prehistoric cave paintings or ancient musical instruments.

 Regardless of whether it is a musical composition , a dance , a poem, a drawing , a painting or even graffiti - there is always and is a form of artistic representation.